adamimos/epsilon-transformers/scripts/activation_analysis/README_parallel.md

 ## Files

+- `main.py`: Original script that processes all available runs
 - `main_parallel.py`: A version of the main script that processes a single run_id on a specific GPU
-- `distribute_jobs.py`: A script to distribute runs across multiple GPUs
+- `main_parallel_simple.py`: A simplified version that combines the functionality of multiple scripts
 - `example_run_list.json`: An example file showing the format for specifying runs to process

 ## Using with vast.ai